Timoyaj/Project-Financial-Statement_Modeling-with-Python/README.md

   # Financial Statement Projection
-This repository contains Python code for projecting financial statements, including Income Statement, Balance Sheet, and Cash Flow, based on a set of given assumptions and historical data.
+This repository contains Python code for projecting financial statements, including Income Statements, Balance Sheets, and Cash Flow, based on a set of given assumptions and historical data.

 ## Introduction
 Financial projections are essential for businesses to plan and make informed decisions about their future.
 This project aims to provide a tool that calculates projected financial statements for a company based on various financial assumptions.